makeup4ever/audience-particiapation-meter/readMe.md

 **Garnet** is a market-maker bot for the [Stellar network](https://www.stellar.org).
 It automatically creates *offers* on the market depending on its wallets and on market prices.

-Its main goal is not to earn money but to help the *
+Its main goal is not to earn money but to help the *expansion* and introducti